shangruobing/LLM-Web-Service/README.md

 For each model, this repository provides the RESTful APIs for calling.

-we use `Ping` API to test the connection of service, and use `Chat` API to chat with LLM.
+We use `Ping` API to test the connection of service, and use `Chat` API to chat with LLM.

 > For each model, this repository provides the following APIs to use.

 - GET http://127.0.0.1:5000/api/llm-name/ping
 - POST http://127.0.0.1:5000/api/llm-name/chat

-# Get Started
+# Quick Start

 ## Requirement